Skip to content

 Your regular coffee habit is something you can hang onto.
 Research shows that 2-3 cups of coffee per day may lower your risk of liver fibrosis thanks to its effects on anti-inflammatory enzymes in the body.
 (17)

-Benefits can vary depending on your tolerance for caffeine and other health conditions.
+The health benefits can vary depending on your tolerance for caffeine and other health conditions.
 If you’re dealing with gut health issues or are on medications for heart- or mental health-related conditions, talk to your doctor before adding another cup in the morning.

 Manage Blood Sugar Levels